ton-community/ton-docs/docs/v3/guidelines/web3/ton-proxy-sites/site-and-domain-management.md

 > Recovery Phrases
 >
-> Your recovery phrase is the 24 words you wrote down when you created your wallet.
+> Your recovery phrase consists of the 24 words you wrote down when you created your wallet.
 >
-> If you lost your phrase, you can restore it using any TON Wallet.
+> If you lose your recovery phrase, you can restore it using any TON Wallet.
-> In Tonkeeper: Settings > Wallet protection > Your private key.
+> In Tonkeeper: go to Settings > Wallet protection > Your private key.
 >
+>
-> Be sure to write down these 24 words and keep them in a safe place.
-In case of emergency, you will be able to restore access to the wallet only by recovery phrases.
+> Make sure to write down these 24 words and store them in a safe place.
+In case of an emergency, you will be able to restore access to the wallet using only your recovery phrase.
 > Keep your recovery phrases strictly confidential.
 Anyone who gains access to your recovery phrases will have full access to your funds.

 4. Now open your domain on https://dns.ton.org and click the "Edit" button.

 ## How to link a wallet to a domain

-You can link a wallet to a domain, in which case users will be able to send coins to that wallet by entering the domain as the recipient address instead of the wallet address.
+You can link a wallet to a domain, allowing users to send coins to that wallet by entering the domain as the recipient address instead of the wallet address.

 1. Open the domain for editing as described above.